 You will see a new Status bar item at the far left that indicates if you're running locally or remotely via SSH.

-Remote Status bar item
+The status bar item

 Step 2: Tell Visual Studio Code about your SSH Key